#postcards from the field

 State Line Chevron & Bar, c.
 1960s Whiskey Pete's restaurant, State Line (Primm), Nevada, 1983

 When U.S. Route 91 was established in the 1920s along the Nevada-California border, "Whiskey Pete" McIntyre opened the State Line service station.
-McIntyre shot a man at the station, spent time in a sanatorium, and was buried on the property when he died.
-On his deathbed Pete made a request: "Bury me up on the hill, standing up facing the valley so I can see all those sons of bitches goin' by."
+McIntyre was believed to be a bootlegger, he once shot a man at the station, spent time in a sanatorium, and was buried on the property when he died.

-The property changed hands after McIntyre, and was still just a gas station when it was bought by gaming pioneer Ernest Primm with land totaling 750 acres sides of the state border.
-Primm filed water rights with the Bureau of Land Management and tended barley fields on the property for three years to satisfy the bureau's requirements for ownership.
+The property changed hands after McIntyre and was still just a gas station when it was bought by gaming pioneer Ernest Primm.
+Primm acquired 750 acres around the state border, some under the Federal Land Grant Act.
+He filed water rights with the Bureau of Land Management and tended barley fields on the property for three years to satisfy requirements for ownership.

 Primm opened Whiskey Pete's in '77, a European castle-themed casino with a 12-room motel, and a coffee shop.
 A hotel tower was added in the 80s.
-The business passed on to son Gary, whose Primm Valley Resorts opened Primadonna and Buffalo Bill’s casinos in the 90s and renamed the area Primm.
+The business passed on to son Gary, whose Primadonna Resorts (aka Primm Valley Resorts) opened Primadonna and Buffalo Bill’s casinos in the 90s.

 The exact location of Whiskey Pete's burial had been lost.
 Workers grading a railroad track linking the resorts in '94 accidentally uncovered his coffin and remains.